Caring for the generation

 Respite care for family carers

 Dementia affects the family, friends and day-to-day carers of a loved one.
-It is important to feel you have easy access to our care expertise at all times.
-Remember, with Bright Care you will always have a single point of contact ,ho knows your situation inside and out and will often be able to offer their advice and support, no matter what the query.
+When caring for someone with dementia it is important to feel you have easy access to our care expertise at all times.
+Remember, with Bright Care you will always have a single point of contact, who knows your situation inside and out and will often be able to offer their advice and support, no matter what the query.

 If you’re a family carer, it is vital you take regular break away from your caring role.
 This is sometimes referred to as respite care.
 Taking a break allows you to recharge your batteries, so you are ready to return to your caring role again, this can be for just a few hours a day or a few hours a week or even a long weekend – its up to you.
 But in order for you to relax, it is vital you have peace of mind in knowing your loved one is being well cared for and is enjoying the support and company that is in place